Three Principles Psychology: Research efforts on effectiveness

 Published peer review research has demonstrated that peer-mentored three principles based programs can be highly effective in improving mental health and wellbeing.
 For example, Catherine-Gray and Denkers conducted a waitlist controlled trails with 127 volunteers from a prison located in the UK.
 All participants received normal prison programming (N=127), while the intervention group (n=66) received an additional 3-day intensive called Insight to Wellbeing.
 This study found higher levels of innate health, self-control, well-being, and prosocial behavior and lower levels of aggression within the intervention group and as compared with the control group.
 This study also conducted a mediation analysis to test if innate health, self-control, and/or social desirability bias could explain these positive changes.
 Importantly, innate health did play a mediating role equivalent to and/or partnering with self-control, whereas social desirability bias did not.

-Previously, Pransky reviewed the research on HR (through 2001) in relation to its results for prevention and education, citing 20 manuscripts, most of which were conference papers, and none peer-reviewed journal articles, although two were unpublished doctoral dissertations.
-(Kelley (2003) cites two more unpublished doctoral dissertations.)
-Pransky concludes, "Every study of Health Realization and its various incarnations, however weak or strong the design, has shown a decrease in problem behaviors and internally experienced problems.
-This approach appears to reduce problem behaviors and to improve mental health and well-being.
-At the very least, this suggests the field of prevention should further examine the efficacy of this... approach by conducting independent, rigorous, controlled, longitudinal studies."

-Practitioners of the Three Principles believe that feeling states (and all experience) are created (through mental activity i.e., thought).
-Scientific research by Lisa Feldman Barrett supports this notion that mental states (i.e. emotions) are indeed constructed from within the human mind.
-Practitioners believe that beyond each person's limited, conscious, and personal thought system lies a vast reservoir of wisdom, insight and spiritual intelligence.
-No one person has greater access to wisdom than any other.
-Mental health is the resting state, or "default" setting of the mind, which brings with it non-contingent feelings of love, compassion, resilience, creativity and unity, both with others and with life itself.
-Research by George Bonnano, Professor of Clinical Psychology at Columbia University, supports this notion that resilience, not recovery, is a common response to difficult life events such as trauma and loss.